How to Add CTA Buttons in WordPress

 On top of that, Ultimate Blocks has a dedicated ‘Call To Action’ block that lets you add call-to-action buttons like this –

-More Call-To-Action Buttons WordPress Plugins
+More CTA Buttons WordPress Plugins

 Besides Ultimate Blocks, you can also consider using dedicated button plugins.
 Here are some of the popular ones.